neoforged/.github/primers/26.1/index.md

         - `idleUnderWaterAnimationState` - The state of idling underwater but not on the ground.
         - `idleUnderWaterOnGroundAnimationState` - The state of idling underwater while touching the seafloor.
         - `idleOnGroundAnimationState` - The state of idling on the ground, not underwater.
+        - `playDeadAnimationState` - The state of playing dead.
     - `RabbitRenderState`
         - `hopAnimationState` - The state of the hop the entity is performing.
         - `idleHeadTiltAnimationState` - The state of the head tilt when performing the idle animation.
+- `net.minecraft.world.entity.AgeableMob`
+    - `canUseGoldenDandelion` - Whether a golden dandelion can be used to agelock an entity.
+    - `setAgeLocked` - Sets the entity as agelocked.
+    - `makeAgeLockedParticle` - Creates the particles when agelocking an entity.
 - `net.minecraft.world.entity.animal.axolotl.Axolotl`
     - `swimAnimation` - The state of swimming.
     - `walkAnimationState` - The state of walking on the ground, not underwater.